useit-consulting/alt-text-slack-bot/README.md

 1. In the left sidebar, go to **OAuth & Permissions**
 2. Scroll down to **Scopes** → **Bot Token Scopes**
-3. Add the following scope:
+3. Add the following scopes:
    - `chat:write` - Allows the bot to send messages
+   - `files:read` - Allows the bot to read and download files (required for alt text generation)
 4. Scroll up and click **Install to Workspace**
 5. Authorize the app in your workspace
 6. **Copy the Bot User OAuth Token** (starts with `xoxb-`) - you'll need this for Netlify